timothymiller/cloudflare-ddns/README.md

 Pre-compiled images are available via [the official docker container on DockerHub](https://hub.docker.com/r/timothyjmiller/cloudflare-ddns).

+Copy docker/docker-compose.yml file to the root.
 Modify the host file path of config.json inside the volumes section of docker-compose.yml.

 ```yml
 version: '3.9'